 Ah, Valentine's Day.
 The one day a year when we can shamelessly show affection to our significant other.
-Some choose to do so with flowers, some choose a romantic meal out, while others spend the entire weekend binge-watching the latest series of Black Mirror.
+Some choose to do so with flowers, some choose a romantic meal out, while others spend the entire weekend binge-watching the latest hit show.

-But if, like us, you want to take advantage of this date to spend quality time with both of your loves, we’ve selected the best videogames out there for playing with your partner.
+But if, like us, you want to take advantage of this date to spend quality time with both of your loves, we’ve selected the best games out there for playing with your partner.